kwangok/Polaris_Project/README.md

  This system will be used in surgery room to assist surgeon in collaberating with a Robotic system.
   <img width="460" height="340"  src="https://github.com/ahmadkh1995/Polaris_Project/blob/master/Polaris%203D/Tracker_project.png">
 </p>

+Goals of this project is :
+**I** Design 3D Mechanical part of the tools(Here we have 3 tools) in FreeCAD  and import them as Object to V-Rep environment.
+**II** Connect VS2015 to V-Rep API and send and receive (Position/Orientation) data to Object in V-rep with keyboard's keys **III** Connect VS2015 to Polaris Vega's API and recieve some data of tool Markers
+**V** Visulaize the Polaris Tool in V-rep stimuasly based on Tool's position and data (which is acquiring by Polaris Sensor)

 below you can see photos of the Designed mechanical part in FreeCad :
 All 3D source files are located in FreeCad folder(.fcstd and .obj).